 Adam Posen, President of the Peterson Institute of International Economics suggests Trump's tariff increases could actually yield an economic gain for East Asia in the short term.
+US exports are likely to become increasingly Businesses will continue to bring things closer to home and shield their operations from the threat of increased tariffs on Chinese imports.

-US exports are likely to become increasingly uncompetitive, while offshoring should continue to flow into the region from China, Europe and the US.
+Ruben Nizard, Head of Political and Social Risk Analysis, Coface uncompetitive, while offshoring should continue to flow into the region from China, Europe and the US.